louismollick/ECSE420Project/README.md

 -1630300296 -1632299296 -1634298296 -1636297296 -1638296296 -1640295296 -1642294296 -1644293296 -1646292296 -1648291296 ...
 pthreads.c (2000 x 2000 matrix, 4 threads) - Runtime: 12081000
 ```
+    - This could be due to some compiler optimization that's breaking the code -- might be possible to fix with some flag

 #### Resources